cem82/SideScrollerPlatformerController/README.md

 It includes things like Jump Buffering, coyote time etc.

 CollisionCheck script is from https://www.youtube.com/watch?v=lcw6nuc2uaU this tutorial.
 Back then I used this code in an another prototype but with this one I used my own scripts except CollisionCheck.

+controls:
+space to activate the rotate mechanic c to jump a/d to move